fawkesley/paulfurley.github.io/_posts/2015-09-27-my-barcamp-2015-highlights.markdown

 title: "My Barcamp 2015 Highlights"
 ---

-I've just parted ways with a friendly & interesting bunch of people - exactly what I'd expect from a Barcamp crowd.
+I've just parted ways with a friendly and interesting bunch of people - exactly what I'd expect from a Barcamp crowd.
 This was my second Barcamp and it was fab to go with a bit more understanding of what to expect and how it works.

 In case you aren't familiar, Barcamp is an unconference.
 There are no scheduled speakers - that's the job of the Barcampers, and everyone's encouraged to give a talk.